Bitpainter75/FerrumPix/README.md

 **Editor**
 - Crop (with presets), image resize, rotate/straighten (with auto canvas expand), flip, and canvas resize with anchor picker
+- Optional rulers, draggable guides, and a configurable pixel grid for precision work
 - Adjust: exposure, brightness, contrast, highlights/shadows, whites/blacks, tone curve (RGB, luminance, and the individual red/green/blue channels)
 - Color: white balance, temperature/tint, vibrance/saturation, split toning, and an 8-band HSL color mixer — pick a color band on a color wheel, then dial in its hue/saturation with a shared pair of sliders
 - Filters: built-in filter presets with a strength slider, plus Lightroom XMP preset import and `.cube` LUT support
 - Details: clarity, sharpening, softening/noise reduction (Gaussian/median), structure, haze, glow, grain/noise, and dust/scratch style effects
 - Effects/Frame: vignette (size, transition, roundness, feather, freely placeable center) and border/frame controls with six edge styles (solid, dashed, jagged, double, dotted, wavy), color picker, and rounded-corner support
-- Paint tool: brush, eraser, blur, and clone stamp, each with size/hardness/opacity; the stamp takes its source from an Alt+click and keeps the offset for the whole stroke, with a dashed ring marking the sampling point
+- Paint tool: brush, eraser, blur, and clone stamp, each with its own remembered size/hardness/opacity; the stamp takes its source from an Alt+click and keeps the offset for the whole stroke, with a dashed ring marking the sampling point
 - Selection tool with four modes (rectangle, ellipse, freehand lasso, magic wand): draw or click a selection on the image, then copy it into a new movable object (also via Ctrl+C/Ctrl+V, repeatable paste) or fill it — the rectangle supports a solid color or linear/radial gradient (direction/invert), irregular shapes are filled with a solid color; the magic wand selects a contiguous color area with an adjustable tolerance
 - An active selection also **scopes the adjustment tools**: with a selection in place, switching to Color, Filters, or Effects and moving a slider (e.g. hue) changes only the selected area.
 The selection survives tool switches and stays visible as an outline in those tools; applying a geometry operation (crop/resize/rotate) clears it
-- Insert objects: text, watermark, shapes (rectangle, ellipse, square, triangle, cone, pyramid, trapezoid, diamond, spiral, droplet, speech bubble, line, arrow), symbols/SVGs, images, and QR codes
+- Insert objects: text, watermark, shapes (rectangle, ellipse, square, triangle, cone, pyramid, trapezoid, diamond, spiral, droplet, speech bubble, line, arrow), searchable symbols/SVGs, images, and QR codes
 - Per-object properties: fill (solid or gradient), stroke color/width, opacity, rotation, position/size, anchor handling, plus separate shadow and glow controls (color, offset, blur, strength, corner radius where applicable) — edited live directly on the canvas or via the sliders
 - Watermarks can be stored as named presets (text or image, with anchor, offset, size, rotation, opacity, font, and color) and reapplied later, including as a batch operation from the gallery
 - Side panel with three tabs: the active tool, the object list (reorder front/back, duplicate, show/hide, delete; drag-handles for move/resize/rotate on canvas), and a running history of the applied steps